Harnessing the full potential of Google Ads is easier said than done, especially if you’re a small business owner who is new to online advertising.

 Enabling conversion tracking is an absolute must.
 Without it, you won’t ever know which ads are driving the most leads and sales.

-Get your conversion tracking code from AdWords and embed it within the page of your website that signifies a completed transaction.
+Get your conversion tracking code from Google Ads and embed it within the page of your website that signifies a completed transaction.
 If your goal is to drive sales, then embed the code on your receipt page.

 If you want to drive leads, then embed the code on the page that shows after your contact form is submitted.
-This code allows AdWords to track when prospects complete your forms so you can see exactly which ads and keywords result in more conversions.
+This code allows Google Ads to track when prospects complete your forms so you can see exactly which ads and keywords result in more conversions.

 Plus, if phone calls are important for your business, then don’t forget to set up phone call conversion tracking.
 This is additional code you’ll need to embed on the website so you can see which ads and keywords are driving phone calls.